mcwayrm/biodiversity-wtp/README.md

 This describes the data needed to run the code.
 For each data set, we describe it and explain how it is used in the analysis.

+## Inputs

+These are the input data (raw files) prior to processing:

 - `data/rds/hotspots.rds`:
 - `data/shp/district-2011`: This is the administrative boundaries for India from 2011 provided by GADM.
 - `../ebd_IN_smp_relJan-2025.zip`: This is the e-bird data set of bird observations by users for the India sample.

+## Intermediates

+These are the intermediate files generated through the scripts but not the main files for analysis:

+-

+# Final

+These are the final data sets generated for the main analysis:

+-

 # Dependencies